-As of yesterday, the countdown for badk to school has officially begun as red Xs are being criss-crossed on the the calendar.
-School starts in just 20 days and I can only wonder where summer has gone.
+As of yesterday, the countdown for back to school has officially begun as red Xs are being crisscrossed on the calendar.
+School starts in just 20 days, and I can only wonder where summer has gone.
 It seems a blur of bickering and enthusiastic outings.

 1.)
 Implement a reasonable bedtime and stick to your guns.

 At our house, we’re shaving 15-30 minutes off the Summer Schedule until we land back at our School Bed Time Schedule.

 The gradual reduction makes it much easier and helps with the “It’s Still a Sunny Day” outside argument.

 Sure the first day of school is wonderful and exciting, but what about the other 179 days?

 We need a purpose to fulfill to keep our interest and creativity flowing.